Heat Treating Aluminum

 Types of Heat Treatment

-Heat treatment can be broken down into a few key processes:
+Heat treatment can be broken down into a few key processes, annealing, precipitation heating, and solution heat treatments:

 - Annealing: The process of annealing refers to heating and cooling slowly to relieve internal stresses.
 This increases the ductility of the metal and reduces its hardness and brittleness.
 Parts often become tougher and stronger against bending forces but will deform much more easily than a hardened part.
 An annealed part's grain structure will include larger grains that are more aligned and can bend and shift without damage.
 Annealing is usually used to make a part easier to machine or work but is not often appropriate for finished parts.